Ruben Kihuen: 2016

 Kihuen was criticized early in the campaign for still residing in the 1st district rather than the 4th.
+However, members of the House are only required to live in the state they represent.

 Kihuen won the election by a vote of 128,680 (48.5%) to 118,220 (44.5%).
 While Hardy carried six of the district's seven counties, Kihuen easily defeated Hardy in the district's share of Clark County, winning it by over 24,000 votes.